IMG_3832.png

 Centred on the huge barn doors is a square pool that reflects the big East Anglian sky.
 On three sides is a meadow of perennial plants in shades of blue, white and purple forming a colourful but informal planting mass to complement the cereal crops in the adjacent fields.

-The Courtyard Garden, in contrast, is an enclosed ‘hortus conclusus’ and an extension of the living spaces that look on to it.
+To the north, the Courtyard Garden (the former farmyard) is, in contrast, an enclosed hortus conclusus.
 Planted with a mixture of shrubs and perennials in warm colours that echo the red brick walls, it gives year-round interest.
-Multi-stemmed trees provide spring blossom, shade and screening from the house opposite, and wall-trained apricot, greengage and apple trees late summer fruit.
+Multi-stemmed trees provide spring blossom, shade and screening, and wall-trained apricot, greengage and apple trees late summer fruit.

 In 2025, Jankes Barn received a RIBA East Award and RIBA Conservation Award.